visgl/luma.gl/docs/api-reference/core/model.md

   * `parameters` - temporary gl settings to be applied to this draw call.
   * `framebuffer` - if provided, render to framebuffer
   * `transformFeedback` - an instance `TranformFeedback` object, that gets activated for this rendering.
+  * `vertexArray` - an instance of `VertexArray` object, that holds required buffer bindings for vertex shader inputs.

 ### render